Coastal panorama along Croatia's Adriatic Magistrala (D8) road.

 Senj

-Visit the imposing Nehaj Fortress, offering panoramic views of the islands.
+Home to the imposing Nehaj Fortress, with panoramic views over the islands.

 Hidden Gems